-Part 1: Identification Module Title Skills Development for Agriculture Module Code HAGVD8-30-4 Level 4 Ver sion 2.0 Department Agriculture Credit Rating 30 ECTS Cred Rating dit 15 Contributes towards BSc (Hons) Agriculture Pre-requisites None Module Type Standard Excluded Combinations None Module Entry requirements None Last Major Approval Date V1.0 01 September 2017 Valid from 01 September 2018 Amendment Approval Date V1.1 31 August 2018 V2.0 13 January 2020 Revised with effect from V1.1 01 September 2018 V2.0 01 September 2020
+Part 1: Identification Module Title Skills Development for Agriculture Module Code HAGVD8-30-4 Level 4 Ver sion 2.1 Credit Rating 30 ECTS Credit Rating 15 Includes WBL?
+Yes Teaching Institution Hartpury Department Agriculture Module Typ ре Stand ard Contributes towards BSc (Hons) Agriculture PSRB involved None Module Entry requirements None Pre-requisites None Excluded Combinations None Last Major Approval Date V1.0 01 September 2017 Valid from 01 September 2018 Amendment Approval Date V1.1 31 August 2018 V2.0 13 January 2020 V2.1 22 February 2021 Revised with effect from V1.1 01 September 2018 V2.0 01 September 2020 V2.1 01 September 2021

 Part 2: Learning and Teaching Learning Outcomes On successful completion of this module students will be able to: Apply Health and Safety guidelines to work safely and effectively in the high-risk environment of agriculture.
 (A) Perform a range of practical tasks relating to agricultural practice to an acceptable industry standard.
 (A) Identify and reflect upon the key academic and vocational skills, and personal attributes desirable for employment in the agriculture industry.
 (A) Create high quality and easily adaptable CV's, complete application forms effectively and present themselves well at interview.
-(A) Apply and interpret a range of descriptive statistics which are commonly used in data analysis by the agricultural scientist (A) Reflect on experiences in the work and academic environments and use these to plan and implement personal objectives.
-(A) Syllabus Outline The aim of the module is to develop the student's skills in key areas of university life and the agricultural industry prior to a work placement as well as maintaining health and safety in the work environment.
-Health and safety assessment and risk analysis.
-Core practical skills (these include weed identification, tractor driving and livestock handling).
-Personal development (CV writing, interview techniques, placement planning).
-Professional expectations in the workplace.
-Information research and appropriate use of reference materials and methods.
-Academic writing styles and requirements.
-Introduction to critical thinking.
-Reflective and analytical thinking.
-Time management and organisation.
-Importance of referencing academic work to meet expected standards.
-Interpersonal skills, working with others and taking responsibility.
-Oral presentation skills.
-Revision strategies and examination techniques.
+(A) Apply and interpret a range of descriptive statistics which are commonly used in data analysis by the agricultural scientist.
+(A) Reflect on experiences in the work and academic environments and use these to plan and implement personal objectives.
+(A) Syllabus Outline The aim of the module is to develop the student's skills in key areas of university life and the agricultural industry prior to a work placement as well as maintaining health and safety in the work environment. • Health and safety assessment and risk analysis. • Core practical skills (these include weed identification, tractor driving and livestock handling). • Personal development (CV writing, interview techniques, placement planning). • Professional expectations in the workplace. • Information research and appropriate use of reference materials and methods. • Academic writing styles and requirements. • Introduction to critical thinking. • Reflective and analytical thinking. • Time management and organisation.

-- Introduction to a range of descriptive statistics which are commonly used in data analysis. - Appraise the quality of available resources for a subject area and demonstrate the ability to synthesis appropriate information within academic work.
+- Importance of referencing academic work to meet expected standards. - Interpersonal skills, working with others and taking responsibility. - Oral presentation skills. - Revision strategies and examination techniques. - Introduction to a range of descriptive statistics which are commonly used in data analysis. - Appraise the quality of available resources for a subject area and demonstrate the ability to synthesis appropriate information within academic work.